-- (a) Chapter 2 sets out the application of the AML Rules. - (b) Chapter 3 sets out guidance on relevant Kazakhstan criminal law. - (c) Chapter 4 explains the meaning of the risk-based approach ("RBA"), which must be applied when complying with these Rules. - (d) Chapter 5 explains the concept of customer risk assessments. - (e) Chapter 6 establishes the Rules for Customer Due Diligence ("CDD") and Chapters 7 and 8 set out the different measures that may be appropriate for higher and lower risk customers Enhanced Due Diligence ("EDD") and Simplified Due Diligence ("SDD"). - (f) Chapter 9 sets out when and how a Relevant Person may rely on a third party to undertake all or some of its CDD obligations.
+- (a) Chapter 2 sets out the application of the AML Rules. - (b) Chapter 3 sets out guidance on relevant Kazakhstan criminal law. - (c) Chapter 4 explains the meaning of the Risk-Based Approach ("RBA"), which must be applied when complying with these Rules and Business Risk Assessment ("BURA"). - (d) Chapter 5 explains the concept of Customer Risk Assessments ("CRA"). - (e) Chapter 6 establishes the Rules for Customer Due Diligence ("CDD") and Chapters 7 and 8 set out the different measures that may be appropriate for higher and lower risk customers Enhanced Due Diligence ("EDD") and Simplified Due Diligence ("SDD"). - (f) Chapter 9 sets out when and how a Relevant Person may rely on a third party to undertake all or some of its CDD obligations.
 Reliance on a third-party CDD reduces the need to duplicate CDD already performed in respect of a customer.
 Alternatively, a Relevant Person may outsource some or all of its CDD obligations to a service provider. - (g) Chapter 10 sets out certain obligations in relation to correspondent banking and Chapter 11 sets out obligations relating to wire transfers. - (h) Chapter 12 sets out a Relevant Person's obligations in relation to UNSC resolutions and sanctions, and government, regulatory and international findings in relation to AML, CFT, and the financing of weapons of mass destruction. - (i) Chapter 13 sets out the obligation for a Relevant Person to appoint a Money Laundering Reporting Officer ("MLRO") and the responsibilities of this role.
-It also sets out requirements regarding Suspicious Transaction Reports ("STRs") that are required to be made under the AML Law and explains the concept of "tipping off". - (j) Chapter 14 sets out general obligations, including requirements for AML training, policies, and record keeping.
+It also sets out requirements regarding Threshold Transaction Reports ("TTRs"), Suspicious Transaction Reports ("STRs") that are required to be made under the AML Law and explains the concept of "tipping off". - (j) Chapter 14 sets out general obligations, including requirements for AML training, policies, and record keeping.